sotomarcos24/BDA-Labs/session1/session-01-part-01.md

 > [!TIP]
 >
 > Make sure you are in the correct folder before creating it.
-You can create one environment per session (recommended), or use one environment for the entire `bda` project.
+You can create one environment per session (recommended) or use one environment for the entire `bda` project.
 >
 > Navigate to the folder using `cd session1`.